syncfusion-content/asp.netwebforms-docs/aspnet/Diagram/Interaction.md

             //Element over which another element is dropped var target = args.target;

-            //To check whether a target element is node and estalish a connection between source and target node... if (diagram.getObjectType(target) == "node") {
+            if (diagram.getObjectType(target) == "node") {
                 node.offsetX = target.offsetX + 200;
                 node.width = 100;